Cyprinus rubrofuscus

 Cyprinus rubrofuscus, or the Amur carp, is a species of freshwater fish belonging to the Cyprinidae family.
 It is the ancestral form of some domesticated koi fish, which are well known for their striking colors as an ornamental species.
-Often mistaken for the Common carp (Cyprinus carpio), the species originated in eastern Asia but has since been widely distributed and cultured across the world.
+Often mistaken for the common carp (Cyprinus carpio), the species originated in eastern Asia but has since been widely distributed and cultured across the world.
 Common names include Amur carp and South China carp.

 Description

 C. rubrofuscus is characterized by a fusiform body shape, varying in roundness.
-The typical size ranges from 30-60cm, weighing in at around 50-350g depending on the life stage.
+The typical size ranges from 30–60 cm, weighing in at around 50–350 g depending on the life stage.
 It has large, bright elasmoid scales, which fully overlap and sit in the dermis pocket.
 The thin and elongated dorsal fin runs down the posterior half of the body, and it has large pectoral fins.
-The Amur carp typically has 29 to 33 (+2-3) lateral line scales, and 18-22.5 dorsal rays which are branched.
+The Amur carp typically has 29 to 33 (+2–3) lateral line scales, and 18–22.5 dorsal rays which are branched.
 The most posterior anal ray is bony and serrated, and it has a lightly forked caudal fin.
 The sub-terminal mouth is turned downwards and is protrusible.
 Like many other bottom-feeding cyprinids, C. rubrofuscus has four barbels which function to detect food and receive other mechanical stimuli.

-C. rubrofuscus can be differentiated from C. carpio by its lower number of lateral line scales (29-33 vs. 33-37), as well as its higher number of dorsal rays (18-22 vs. 17-20).
+C. rubrofuscus can be differentiated from C. carpio by its lower number of lateral line scales (29–33 vs. 33–37), as well as its higher number of dorsal rays (18–22 vs. 17–20).
 C. carpio typically exhibits grey and bronze coloration, while the wild coloration of C. rubrofuscus tends to be a silver body with red pelvic, anal, and caudal fins.
 However, some wild stocks in Laos are reported to have a solid grey coloring.